github/audit-actions-workflow-runs/README.md

 ## Usage

-Set a `GITHUB_TOKEN` in the environment with appropriate access to the audit log on your org or Enterprise.
+For all scripts, you must set a `GITHUB_TOKEN` in the environment with appropriate access to the audit log on your org or Enterprise, or the repository you are interested in.

 For Enterprise Server or Data Residency users, please set `GITHUB_BASE_URL` in your environment, e.g. `https://github.acme-inc.com/api/v3`

+### audit_workflow_runs.js

 ```text
 node audit_workflow_runs.js <org or enterprise name> <ent|org|repo> <start date> <end date> [<action>] [<commit SHA>]